datanav/docs/getting-started.rst

 Glossary
 --------
-**Datasets:** Sesam stores its data as datasets that consist of entities.
+:ref:`Datasets <concepts-datasets>`: Sesam stores its data as datasets that consist of entities.
 Datasets are used as sources for data transformation and stored as new datasets and sources for delivering data to target systems (endpoints).

-**Entity:** Sesam uses an entity data model as the core representation of data.
+:doc:`Entities <entitymodel>`: Sesam uses an entity data model as the core representation of data.
 Each entity is a dictionary of key-value pairs.
 Each key is a string and the value can be either a literal value, a list or another dictionary.

-**Pipe:** Defines the flow of data in Sesam.
+:ref:`Pipes <concepts-pipes>`: Defines the flow of data in Sesam.
 They consist of a source, and can also have a list of transformations and a sink.
 In addition every pipe has a pump that is scheduled to run at selected intervals and pull data entities from the source, through the transformations and put the results into the sink.

-**Pumps:** A scheduler that handles the mechanics of sending data from a source to a sink.
+:ref:`Pumps <concepts-pumps>`: A scheduler that handles the mechanics of sending data from a source to a sink.
 It runs periodically or on a 'cron' schedule and reads entities from a data source and writes them to a data sink.

-**Sink:** Sinks are at the receiving end of pipes and are responsible for writing entities into an internal dataset or a target system.
+:ref:`Sinks <concepts-sinks>`: Sinks are at the receiving end of pipes and are responsible for writing entities into an internal dataset or a target system.

-**Sources:** Sources consist of data entities and they come in many different formats.
+:ref:`Sources <concepts-sources>`: Sources consist of data entities and they come in many different formats.
 A source can provide data as datasets, SQL databases, CSV-files, RDF files such as XML, JSON data, REST APIs and others.

-**System:** A system component represents a computer system that can provide data entities.
+:ref:`Systems <concepts-systems>`: A system component represents a computer system that can provide data entities.
 Its task is to provide common properties and services that can be used by several data sources, such as connection pooling, authentication settings, communication protocol settings and so on.

-**Transformations:** These are described using the Data Transformation Language (DTL).
+:ref:`Transformations <concepts-transforms>`: These are described using the Data Transformation Language (DTL).
 It is here you transform your data from many datasets to construct new entities into new datasets.

 .. _getting-started-pipes: